ajithchandranr/velociraptor-ir-lab/phases/phase2-forensic-collection.md

 - Hash of the executable path
 ```

-Prefetch survives process termination and reboot.
-An attacker
-can delete their payload from disk - Prefetch still shows it ran.

 > **Note:** Prefetch is enabled by default on workstations.
-> It is disabled by default on Windows Server editions.
+> Disabled by default on Windows Server editions.

 > **Further reading:** [Windows Forensics - Prefetch](https://medium.com/@omaymaW/windows-forensics-prefetch-8447dbb6cd9b)